 Don't Trip Over Things.

-Tripping is a huge concern to Tweeters.
+Tripping in a huge concern to the Tweeters.
 Looking back, there is perhaps no greater threat to a horror film character than falling over something.
 Among the variations on the theme:

 "Never run out to the woods from your house cause you will trip and fall & the killer will get you" (Kneleyy @ KneleyKnowlton)